-In regard to screening examination, the patients were thoroughly informed on self-performed plaque control activities consisting of using the modified Bass brushing technique, a soft toothbrush, regular toothpaste twice a day, and inter-dental cleaning with inter-dental brushes once a day.
+As for screening examination, the patients were informed thoroughly on self-performed plaque control activities consisting of: using the modified Bass brushing technique, a soft toothbrush, regular toothpaste twice a day, and inter-dental cleaning with inter-dental brushes once a day.
 A full-mouth SRP was conducted in all diseased sites by using local anesthesia, in one or two sessions, during the period of 24 hours.
-The standard of oral hygiene was checked at the baseline examination and during the recall visit after three months following the baseline treatment, and further instructions were provided when it was necessary.
+The standard of oral hygiene was checked at the baseline examination and during recall visit after 3 months following the baseline treatment, and further instructions were provided when it was necessary.
 Three months following the completion of the baseline treatment, all the patients were recalled for professional supragingival plaque control and reinforcement of oral hygiene.
-Additionally, re-instrumentation was conducted by using the ultrasonic device in all the sites with a remaining PPD of $\geq$ 5 mm.
+Additionally, reinstrumentation was conducted by using the ultrasonic device in all the sites with a remaining PPD of \geq 5mm.